 The Foundation held its inaugural Institute in Yellowknife, NWT.
 Scholars, Fellows, and Mentors came together for a week of leadership training and learning on the theme of Power & Knowledge in the context of Canada's North.
 Through a week of diverse teaching sessions led by our Fellows and Mentors, the Institutes placed an accent on experiential learning for Scholars.
-Hence, the week included a number of field visits to locations including the Legislative Assembly of the Northwest Territories, the Arctic Indigenous Wellness Foundation, Food Rescue Yellowknife, and the Hotiì ts-eeda Research Support Centre.
-Two key highlights of the week were a keynote address by Indigenous leadership and education expert Gabrielle Scrimshaw, and a day-long visit to the Dechinta Centre for Research and Learning, a land-based learning organization which provided an outstanding series of experiences built around Indigenous traditional knowledge and history.
+Hence, the week included a number of field visits and history.